jjlin/vaultwarden-backup/README.md

    backup actions on a scheduled basis.

 3. An `sqlite3` binary (https://sqlite.org/cli.html).
 This is used to back up the SQLite database.
+This can be installed via the `sqlite3` package on Debian/Ubuntu or the `sqlite` package on RHEL/CentOS/Fedora.

 4. An `rclone` binary (https://rclone.org/).
 This is used to copy the backup archives to cloud storage.
+This can be installed via the `rclone` package on Debian/Ubuntu and RHEL/CentOS/Fedora ([EPEL](https://fedoraproject.org/wiki/EPEL) required for RHEL/CentOS), but as rclone changes more rapidly, it's probably best to just use the latest binary from https://rclone.org/downloads/.

 5. An account at one or more cloud storage services [supported](https://rclone.org/overview/) by rclone.
 If you don't have one yet, [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) offers 10 GB of free object storage.

 6. Optionally, a `gpg` (GnuPG 2.x) binary (https://gnupg.org/).
+This can be installed via the `gnupg` package on Debian/Ubuntu or the `gnupg2` package on RHEL/CentOS/Fedora.

 ## Usage